-Committee members Kristian Siem Committee Chairman
+Kristian Siem Committee Chairman

-Jean Cahuzac Niels Kirk
+Jean Cahuzac

-The Compensation Committee has been established by the Board to assist in developing a fair compensation programme for the Executive Officers and to ensure compliance with legal requirements as to Executive Officer compensation.
+The Compensation Committee is a committee of the Board of Directors which has been established to assist in developing a fair compensation programme for executive officers and to ensure compliance with legal requirements as to the compensation of executive officers.

 The Compensation Committee's main responsibilities are:

-- 1. Annually reviewing and approving the compensation paid to the Executive Officers of the Company with the exception of the CEO where the Compensation Committee may make a recommendation to the Board of Directors. - 2.
-Reviewing the CEO's performance against objectives and making a proposal to the Board of Directors for the CEO's compensation based on its evaluation. - 3.
-Overseeing the Company's remuneration plans in accordance with the objectives of the Company and making recommendations to the Board of Directors. - 4.
-Reviewing remuneration plans and programmes and making recommendations to the Board of Directors on the adoption of new plans or programmes relating to Executive Officers. - 5.
-Recommending to the Board of Directors the terms of any contractual agreements and any other similar arrangements that may be entered into with Executive Officers of the Company and its subsidiaries. - 6.
-Approving appointments of the CEO, the CEO's direct reports and certain other appointments. - 7.
-Preparing the Remuneration Report to be included in the Company's Annual Report and Consolidated Financial Statements. - 8.
+- 1. Annually reviewing and approving the compensation paid to the executive officers of the Company, with the exception of the CEO where the Compensation Committee may make a recommendation to the Board of Directors.

+- Reviewing the CEO's

+performance against objectives

+and making a proposal to

+the Board of Directors for the

+CEO's compensation based

+on its evaluation.

+- 3. Overseeing the Company's remuneration plans in accordance with the objectives of the Company and making recommendations to the Board of Directors.

+- 4. Reviewing remuneration plans and programmes and making recommendations to the Board of Directors regarding existing executive officer's compensation plans, and regarding the adoption of new plans or programmes relating to executive officers.

+- Recommending to the Board of Directors the terms of any contractual agreements and other similar arrangements that may be entered into with executive officers of the Company and its subsidiaries. - 6.
+Approving appointments of the CEO, the CEO's direct reports and certain other roles. - Approving the Remuneration Report to be included in the Company's Annual Report and Consolidated Financial Statements. - 8.
 Annually reviewing the Compensation Committee's own performance.